At a Glance: PD on Eye Prescription Explained

 Introduction

-What is PD in the Prescription?
+What is PD in an eye prescription?

 PD refers to pupillary distance, the specific distance between the centers of your pupils.
-It's no doubt that it's an essential part of prescription, which helps to ensure the center of the lenses can be accurately aligned with the pupils.
+It's no doubt that it's an essential part of the prescription, which helps to ensure the center of the lenses can be accurately aligned with the pupils.
 If PD is not accurate, it will lead to blurry vision and discomfort.

 If PD is not accurate, it will affect the alignment of the lens center and pupil center so as to lead to blurry vision and distortion.